annarasheed/UTSSRP/README.md

 # UTSSRP - Chromosome Contact Matrix Analysis
+This was a project completed during the inaugural University of Toronto Statistical Sciences Research Program.
-This project focuses on constructing and analyzing chromosome contact matrices based on genomic interaction data.
-The dataset consists of contact counts between paits of chromosome locations, indicating how often regions of the genome come into the contact.
+It project focuses on constructing and analyzing chromosome contact matrices based on genomic interaction data.
+The dataset consists of contact counts between pairs of chromosome locations, indicating how often regions of the genome come into the contact.
 The main objectives of the project are:

 ## Description